E-commerce for manufacturers: 4 ways to win

 2. Build a true omnichannel experience

 The B2B buying journey has been radically disrupted by an avalanche of data and new digital channels.
 This gives you more opportunities than ever to impress customers and make that sale.
-Some manufacturers are now looking to take 60% of their sales online in the next few years.
-However, to achieve this result you’ll need to start with your B2B omnichannel strategy
+E-commerce for manufacturers and B2B companies is now the leading revenue driver, accounting for over one-third of total sales among businesses embracing it.
+However, to achieve this result you’ll need to start with your B2B omnichannel strategy.

 On average, B2B buyers go through eight touchpoints before committing to a purchase.
-A strong B2B e-commerce strategy prioritizes consistency and quality of experience across all touchpoints.
-That means all online stores, marketplaces, social media sites, and basically every interaction your customers have with your brand.
-This will help create a “sell everywhere” mentality for your business.
+A strong B2B e-commerce strategy prioritizes consistency and quality of experience across every single one.
+This includes interactions across:

 3. Implement interactive content and tools